csumphan/i18n-app/README.md

 The next few sections of the introduction will go over what and how I implemented each part of the assignment.
 For example, babel/webpack setup.

+Also I used Google Translate for the translations, so I can't promise that they are correct!

 ### React Project Setup

 I decided to create the React project from scratch, since many of the boilerplates I found had too many unneeded dependencies.